cdklabs/cdk-docker-image-deployment/API.md

 Destination.ecr(repository: IRepository, options?: EcrSourceOptions)
 ```

-Uses an ECR repository as the destination for the image.
+Uses an ECR repository in the same account as the stack as the destination for the image.

 ###### `repository`<sup>Required</sup> <a name="repository" id="cdk-docker-image-deployment.Destination.ecr.parameter.repository"></a>